c26cfc58fd353b098cc05b5ff4a95273

 experiences and activities Australia

-Once you’ve sorted out your accommodation, it’s time to start planning your activities.
+Once you’ve sorted out your accommodation, it’s time to start planning your start planning your activities.
 You’ll need to do some research to figure out what there is to see and do in each place.

 There are a few different ways to find things to do, such as :